eykrehbein/node-fireuser/README.md

 # node-fireuser
 This is a library for easy user management with Firebase Realtime Database and Firestore.
+The library creates a tree in your Database in which the user information gets saved and edited.
+The tree is build on a very simple way so even if you wouldn't use the library to access the data, you would understand it. ( But you will never need to because the library has everything included to create, edit , view and delete users )
 ## Installation and Initialization

 Install the library easily with npm.